 For students with special needs, special education classrooms will follow continuous classroom disinfecting protocols for the staff and students assigned to special programs, after every period.
 Ongoing, daily cleanings will be added to assure that special program classrooms maintain high standards of cleanliness.
 Special Education staff will maintain the handwashing documentation throughout the day and Special Education Supervisors will monitor compliance and completion of the stated protocols as well as of the corresponding documentation.
 For the SCMD program, create and implement a hand washing/sanitizing protocol and tracking for the staff and students assigned to special programs.
 Students and staff will wash their hands before and after eating, after touching their face or mouth, after sneezing or coughing, after using the restroom, after touching another person or materials that have not been sanitized or when applicable.
-Special Education staff will maintain the handwashing documentation throughout the day and Special Education Supervisors will monitor compliance and completion of the stated protocols and the corresponding documentation.
+Special Education staff will maintain the handwashing documentation throughout the day and Special Education staff will maintain the handwashing documentation throughout the day and Special Education staff will maintain the handwashing documentation throughout the day and Special Education supervisors will monitor compliance and completion of the stated protocols and the corresponding documentation.